gahan-corporation/wyatt/doc/source/setup/deploy.rst

 dbfilter
 ========

-Odoo is a multi-tenant system: a single Odoo system may run and serve a number of database instances.
+Gerp is a multi-tenant system: a single Gerp system may run and serve a number of database instances.
 It is also highly customizable, with customizations (starting from the modules being loaded) depending on the "current database".